‘Paranormal Lockdown’ Investigates The Bellaire House [Spoilers]

 Legend has it that the coal mine that was located under the Bellaire House was once owned by Jacob Heatherington.
 His daughter Eliza inherited the home after he died, but not too long after his passing, Eliza died on the dining room floor of the home.
 Eliza’s devastated brother Edwin became obsessed with the idea of trying to reach her from the other side, and he brought mediums in to help him communicate with Eliza.

 Kristen Lee spent a lot of time researching the history of the home, and her website states that Edwin studied the occult in an attempt to strengthen his own psychic abilities.
 It is believed that while trying to communicate with his sister, he unwittingly opened several portals inside the home.
-Unfortunately, despite many attempts to close the portals, they refuse to stay closed and paranormal experts believe these portals allow almost anything to come through from the other side.
+Unfortunately, despite many attempts to close the portals, they refuse to stay closed, and paranormal experts believe these portals allow almost anything to come through from the other side.

 After Edwin’s death, the house passed from one owner to another, and it currently sits empty since no one is able to live there for very long due to so much activity.
 Bellaire House has been extensively investigated by a myriad of paranormal teams and never seems to disappoint, as investigators have collected EVPs (electronic voice phenomena), REM Pod and spirit box data, and other evidence.
 Lee’s website goes on to say that the house is the perfect place for paranormal teams to train their new team members.